top of page

 First, do no harm

-Let's not forget that nobody in OA is qualified to lead people in recovery, and it's not based in formal, recognised, properly trialled research.
-An unqualified person could not act as a Dr, and so they should not act as a psychologist, either.
-The capacity for enduring harm is enormous.
-I have had a number of terrible sponsors, I still remember their words which caused me immense harm and setback:
+Let's not forget that the majority of participants in OA are not formally qualified to lead people in recovery, and the food programme is not based in formal, recognised, properly trialled research.
+The capacity for enduring harm is extremely concerning.
+I have had a number of very unhelpful sponsors, I still remember their words which caused me immense harm and setback.

 "You're not doing enough"